 Gopinath Munde: Just days after taking oath as Union Minister of Rural Development in the Narendra Modi government, Gopinath Munde was killed in a road accident.
 Munde's tenure as the opposition leader in the Maharashtra assembly from 1992-95 was one of the most volatile period in state politics.
 He went on to become the Deputy Chief Minister of Maharashtra (1995-1999).
-Munde was among the candidates in running for the CM's post, if the Sena-BJP alliance came into power in Maharashtra.
-That ambition of his will remain unfulfilled.
+Munde was among the candidates in running for the CM's post, if the Sena-BJP alliance had come into power in Maharashtra.

-Sahib Singh Verma: The former Delhi CM died Sahib Singh Verma after his car collided with a truck on the Jaipur-Delhi Highway in 2007.
-The 64-year-old was a former senior vice-president of the BJP, and went on to serve as the Labour Minister in the Vajpayee government in 2002
+Sahib Singh Verma: The former Delhi chief minister died Sahib Singh Verma after his car collided with a truck on the Jaipur-Delhi Highway in 2007.
+The 64-year-old was a former senior vice-president of the BJP, and went on to serve as the Labour Minister in the Vajpayee government in 2002.

 Mahendra Karma: Mahendra Karma was among the 30 killed in a Maoist attack on a Congress convoy in Chhattisgarh in 2013.
 Karma was the Leader of the Opposition in the Chhattisgarh Vidhan Sabha from 2004 to 2008.
 He was also instrumental in organising the Salwa Judum movement against Maoists in Chhattisgarh.
 Additionally, Karma was also a Minister of Industry and Commerce in the Ajit Jogi cabinet from 2000 to 2004.